Human Settlements and Sustainability

 Human settlements are permanent or temporary places of any size where people live together.
-They are made up of both a physical component – the natural and built environment that provide the physical infrastructure necessary for provisioning basic needs like shelter, food, and water–as well as a wide range of economic and social activities that facilitates economic and information exchange, art and culture, education, health, and recreation.
+They are made up of both a physical component – the natural and built environment that provide the necessary physical infrastructure for provisioning basic needs like shelter, food and water – and a wide range of economic and social activities that facilitates information exchange, art and culture, education, health and recreation.
 From the first towns and villages that formed as populations transitioned from hunter-gatherers to agrarian societies to our present-day global cities, human settlements have provided the infrastructure crucial for social and economic development as well as technological and scientific achievement.

 Threats Posed by Urban Growth

 Today, 55 percent (4.2 billion people) of the world’s population lives in cities, in contrast to only 30 percent in 1950.
-The urban population is expected to continue its upward trajectory to 68 percent (6.7 billion people) by 2050.
+The urban population is expected to continue its upward trajectory, reaching 68 percent (6.7 billion people) by 2050.
 An estimated 90 percent of these new urban citizens will reside in Asian and African cities; many will be refugees from areas devastated by climate change.
 Meanwhile, the number of megacities with more than 10 million inhabitants is projected to increase from 33 in 2018 to 43 in 2030.
-As the population of a city grows, ever-more land and resources are required to keep its citizens fed and sheltered, its buildings and electrical grid running, and its infrastructure transporting people and goods.
+As the population of a city grows, more land and resources are required to keep its citizens fed and sheltered, its buildings and electrical grids running, and its infrastructure transporting people and goods.
 This intensification of resource extraction simultaneously degrades the environment by depleting natural resources and generating pollutants like greenhouse gases and hazardous materials.
-Currently, for example, cities account for 70 percent of harmful greenhouse gas emissions.
+Currently, cities account for 70 percent of harmful greenhouse gas emissions.

-The Nature Conservancy’s 2018 Nature in the Urban Century Report highlights the ecological impact that this sustained urban growth will have over these next two decades.
-The reach of expanding cities will threaten an estimated 290,000 km2 of habitat, or an area larger than the size of New Zealand.
-And cities are in increasingly close proximity to protected lands, with 40 percent of strictly protected areas – zones where human access is strictly controlled in order to preserve biodiversity – projected to be within 50 km of an urban area by 2030.
-This growth will destroy natural habitats that store an estimated 4.35 billion metric tons of C02, or the equivalent of C02 emissions from 931 million cars on the road for one year.
-There are economic as well as environmental costs associated with unfettered urban growth, with the UN Habitat estimating that, in the U.S. alone, the cost of sprawl stands at approximately $400 billion a year due to higher costs associated with providing infrastructure, public services, and transport.
+The Nature Conservancy’s 2018 Nature in the Urban Century report highlights the ecological impact that this sustained urban growth will have over the next two decades.
+The reach of expanding cities will threaten an estimated 290,000 square kilometers of habitat, an area larger than the size of New Zealand.
+And cities are in increasingly close proximity to protected lands, with 40 percent of strictly protected areas – zones where human access is strictly controlled in order to preserve biodiversity – projected to be within 50 kilometers of an urban area by 2030.
+This growth will destroy natural habitats that store an estimated 4.35 billion metric tons of C02 – the equivalent of C02 emissions from 931 million cars on the road in one year.
+There are economic as well as environmental costs associated with unfettered urban growth, with the United Nations Human Settlement Programme estimating that, in the U.S. alone, the cost of sprawl stands at approximately $400 billion a year due to higher costs associated with providing infrastructure, public services and transport.